Hemanth-TN/Hemanth-TN/README.md

 - 👋 Hi, I’m @Hemanth-TN
 - 👀 I’m interested in machine learning and data science applications in the field of engineering
-- 🌱 I’m currently learning anamaly detection in time series data sets
+- 🌱 I’m currently learning about creating web apps using plotly and dash
 - 📫 How to reach me : hemanth.tnagaraju@gmail.com

 <!---